Instructor promotes team-building and interest in content

 support services in a variety of skill areas.
 The Medical Assisting program

 includes instruction in patient care procedures, basic laboratory techniques

 and administrative skills which makes for a fast-moving and challenging career.

 You're a Good Fit for this program because . . .

-The Medical Assisting program is usually completed in 18-24 months.
-Some courses can be completed online.
+The Medical Assisting program is typically completed in 18-24 months and some courses may be completed online.
 The final quarter

 involves 240 hours practicing skills in a physician's office.
 All